SABRINA'S STORY

 Present

-As a PSA Health & Wellness Ambassador, Sabrina advocates for mental and physical well-being in professional squash, using her psychology background and personal experience to support fellow athletes.
+As a PSA Health & Wellness Ambassador, Sabrina champions mental and physical well-being in professional squash, drawing on her psychology background and personal experience to support fellow athletes.

-She also serves as an Access Youth Ambassador, supporting initiatives that promote equity, opportunity, and well-being for young people.
+She’s also a Team Nuun Hydration Ambassador and a Pro Ambassador for Little Bellas, which empowers young girls through mountain biking.
+She also serves as an Access Youth Ambassador, promoting equity, opportunity, and well-being for young people.

 Present